oehrlis/trivadislabs.com/win2016ad/README.md

 - If you need to, you can connect to the virtual machine via `vagrant rdp`.
 - On the guest OS, the directory `C:\vagrant`, `C:\vagrant_common` and `C:\vagrant_labs` are a shared folder and maps to wherever you have this file checked out.

-**HINT:** The Active Directory configuration for [win2016ad](./README.md) and [win2019ad](../win2019ad/README.md) and are identically in term of IP address and AD domain name.
+**HINT:** The Active Directory configuration for [win2016ad](./README.md) and [win2019ad](../win2019ad/README.md) are identically in term of IP address and AD domain name.
 Therefor you can not run both VMs at the same time.
 Either run the Windows Server 2019 AD or Windows Server 2016 AD VM.